-On the 10th of June 2003, the Lebanese capital has witnessed the opening session of the regional conference titled “Towards an effective regional protection for human rights: which Arab convention for human rights?”
-This conference was organized by Cairo institute for human rights studies, in cooperation with the association for defending rights & liberties “justice”.
-The conference was an attempt to influence the meetings of the Arab permanent committee on human rights in the league of Arab states, which was supposed to revise & update the Arab human rights convention in the period between (18- 26) June.
+On the 10th of June 2003, the Lebanese capital has witnessed the opening session of the regional Forum titled “Towards an effective regional protection for human rights: which Arab convention for human rights?”
+This Forum was organized by Cairo institute for human rights studies, in cooperation with the association for defending rights & liberties “justice”.
+The Forum was an attempt to influence the meetings of the Arab permanent committee on human rights in the league of Arab states, which was supposed to revise & update the Arab human rights convention in the period between (18- 26) June.
 The convention has been harshly criticized since it was declared in 1994 & none of the Arab states ratified it.

-Mr. ghassan Mokhaibar, the head of “justice” association started his speech by welcoming all participants, stressing the special importance of the conference & the variety of its participants _between formal & informal experts_ aiming at influencing the formal decision making process in an early stage.
+Mr. ghassan Mokhaibar, the head of “justice” association started his speech by welcoming all participants, stressing the special importance of the Forum & the variety of its participants _between formal & informal experts_ aiming at influencing the formal decision making process in an early stage.
 He also stressed the necessity of sticking to _what he called_ the great dream of finding an effective mechanism for protecting rights & liberties in Arab countries.

-As emphasized by Mr. Bahey eldeen hassan, the head of Cairo institute for human rights studies (cihrs), the mission of the conference will not be easy regarding its response to the expectations of building up a regional mechanism to strengthen & protect human rights in the Arab world, as stated in the international standards.
+As emphasized by Mr. Bahey eldeen hassan, the head of Cairo institute for human rights studies (cihrs), the mission of the Forum will not be easy regarding its response to the expectations of building up a regional mechanism to strengthen & protect human rights in the Arab world, as stated in the international standards.
 He also expressed his doubts that updating the convention may _in the contrary_ go with the desires of many governments who would like to liberate themselves from any responsibilities in order to attract all parties to ratify the convention in a huge carnival party.
 This could help improve the position of Arab governments, he said.
 However, the reality is still marked by oppression, he added.

 Mr. Bahey then felt sorry that the philosophy of the colonial era, which promoted the idea that the peoples of the Arab world are not prepared for modernization & self rule, is still applied under a national rule that stresses humiliating the mentality of people.